Updated: Nov 30, 2024

 4. Lavandula angustifolia

-Lavandula angustifolia creams contain compounds like linalool and linalyl acetate, which have anti-inflammatory and pain-relieving properties.
+Lavandula angustifolia creams contains linalool and linalyl acetate, two active constituents known for their anti-inflammatory properties.

 5. Vitex agnus-castus